megfrisby4/Data_Course_FRISBY/README.md

-if this works I will be happy because I thought I dog gone messed up there This README file contains information about my uploaded assignments ok I think I got it figured out phew!
+if this works I will be happy because I thought I dog gone messed up there This README file contains information about my uploaded assignments ok I think I got it figured out phew! i am just gonna add a couple more commits to this and then cash in